If you made an offer on a home and it was rejected, here are the most common reasons why.

 - Your offer is riddled with contingencies.
 It's better to offer a lower price and state what you will have to do to the home after on your own dime than to pay a higher price and list a bunch of contingencies.
 The buyer doesn't want to have to spend money on the house before selling.
 Of course, make sure the big things are inspected and checked off the list, but plan on doing things like having a tree removed from the property or the gutters replaced yourself.

-Avoiding these mistakes and following these tips can help you get your offer accepted, not rejected!
+Avoiding these mistakes and following these real estate tips can help you get your home offer accepted, not rejected!